dwyl/image-classifier/README.md

 The uploaded audio file will be saved on disk as a temporary file in the `/priv/static/uploads` folder.
-We will make this file unique every time a user records an audio.
+We will make this file _unique_ every time a user records an audio.
-Wew simply an `Ecto.UUID` string to the file name and pass it into the Liveview socket.
+We simply use an `Ecto.UUID` string to the file name and pass it into the Liveview socket.

 The Liveview `mount/3` function returns a socket.
 Let's update it and pass extra arguments -